 This one-year, part-time program offers a series of courses focused on applied methods of implementation, particularly as they relate to developing more effective interventions to translate specific evidence-based findings into everyday practice.
 The program is designed for people from a broad range of professional settings who are currently engaged in the development, implementation, and evaluation of programs to promote and improve health and health care quality, including clinical and public health researchers, quality improvement officers, community-based clinic staff, public health and public policy practitioners, and clinicians.

 Master’s Degree Program in Clinical Research, Implementation Science Track

 The Master’s Degree Program in Clinical Research is a two-year course of study intended for scholars who wish to master clinical research methods and pursue clinical research careers.
 Clinical research is defined broadly as any health-related research where individual human beings or groups of human beings are the unit of observation.
 This includes patient-oriented, translational, epidemiologic, comparative effectiveness, behavioral, outcomes, or health services research.
 Program graduates are poised to work in a variety of research settings, including universities, public health departments, foundations, and private industry.
 Regardless of setting, the program strives to train individuals who will become leaders of research efforts and teams

 AcademyHealth Delivery System Science Fellowship (DSSF)

 The AcademyHealth Delivery System Science Fellowship (DSSF) provides a paid post-doctoral learning experience to help researchers gain more applied experience conducting research in delivery system settings.
 The Veterans Health Administration (VHA) is one of the integrated delivery systems that participates in this fellowship program.
-The 2016 application cycle is now open, and will close Friday, January 8, 2016.

 NCI Cancer Research Network Scholars Program